 Using a grill: Prepare grill (either charcoal or gas) for indirect medium heat.
 Carefully transfer the tart on foil to the grill.
 Make sure it isn't directly over any coals or gas flame.
 Cover the grill.

-6b Oven Directions.
-Preheat oven to 350°F. Cook tart for 45-50 minutes, until the crust is lightly browned and the filling is bubbly.
+6b Baking directions using an oven: Preheat oven to 350°F. Cook tart for 45-50 minutes, until the crust is lightly browned and the filling is bubbly.

 Great served with vanilla ice cream.